Cicciarelli/omega-soen341projectW2024/README.md

  4.2 Third-Party Services

  The only third-party service we will use is an online database service.
-Right now, the application we are considering is mySQL, which we will use to store usernames, passwords, users, cars, reservations and ratings.
+Right now, the application we are considering is mySQL or SQLite, which we will use to store usernames, passwords, users, cars, reservations and ratings.

  5. Security Considerations

-- Provide an overview of security measures and considerations for both the backend and frontend.
+ We will use a SQL database to securely store the client data such as emails and passwords.
+We will also implement HTTPS to encrypt the data between the user and the website

  6. Conclusion